Christopher gains possession of a nightclub.

 THE CALM BEFORE THE STORM

 This episode functions mainly to set the stage for later fireworks surrounding Gloria and Jackie; there’s not much heart-pounding drama within the hour itself.
 In fact, things are running quite smoothly as the episode draws to a close: Carmela is impressed by Jackie’s maturity and help around the Soprano house; Tony and Gloria are getting along nicely; AJ escapes expulsion and learns how to clean the gutters.
 Tony is so satisfied with the way things are going that he gives Dr. Melfi a cash tip.
-The episode ends with a calm, banal domestic scene so common to The Sopranos:
+The episode ends with another calm, banal domestic scene that is so common to The Sopranos:

 Note the long-term connectivity between Matush & the Crazy Horse: Matush is first introduced in this episode in which Adriana acquires the Crazy Horse, and his last appearance will be in “Long Term Parking,” which will also be Adriana’s final episode (due to—that’s right!—Matush’s actions at the Crazy Horse).

 - In this episode, Adriana renames the Lollipop club as the Crazy Horse.
 The club’s names might be meta-references to Vincent Pastore, who ran a place called the Lollipop Club and a café called the Crazy Horse prior to playing Big Pussy on the series.
 It’s almost as though Pussy is haunting SopranoWorld through these meta-references.
 Pussy will more clearly haunt the guys in the next episode, when he returns as a sort of Ghost of Christmas Past.